 - (Optional) To enable RADIUS, select the Enable the RADIUS service on all identity routers in this cluster checkbox.

 (Optional) If you are using RSA SecurID Access for SSO, select the Enable the SSO Agent on all identity routers in the cluster checkbox.

 If you are using a third-party SSO service or are not using SSO, ensure that the checkbox is cleared.

 Note: Enabling the SSO Agent automatically opens the TCP ports 80 and 443 on the identity router proxy interface.
 If you used the SSO Agent and then clear this checkbox, these ports are disabled along with other ports on the identity router that were enabled when you added applications for SSO.

 - (Optional) To enable high availability features for the SSO Agent, do the following:

 - In the High Availability section, click Enabled.

 - (Optional) Select Intracluster Session Replication to enable replication of user sign-in sessions among identity routers in the cluster.

-In the Load Balancer DNS Name field, enter the Cluster Load Balancer DNS Name value specified for this cluster in the RSA SecurID Access Solution Architecture Workbook.
+In the Load Balancer DNS Name field, enter the Load Balancer DNS Name value specified for this cluster in your Quick Setup Guide.